chidiwilliams/chidiwilliams.com/content/post/text-search-with-tries.md

 ### Grouping by the first character

-In the previous post on quadtrees, we learned that we can improve search performance by grouping related entities together.
+In the previous post on quadtrees, we learned to improve search performance by grouping related entities together.
 Let's see if a similar technique can help us here.

-Instead of putting all the words in one list, we can group the words by their first characters.
+Instead of putting all the words in one list, we can group them by their first characters.
 All words starting with 'a' will be in one list, 'b' in another list, and so on.
 We can think of each group as a child dictionary.

 <!-- prettier-ignore -->
 ```javascript